 Tara: Yeah, we think it’s smart marketing to capture the destination experience, too – so the culture and traditions, local cuisine, landmarks, and locals.
 You can’t expect guests to stay on your property the entire time, so providing insight into the destination will help make your resort stand out.

-Are there ways for a hotel to determine that an influencer is capable of delivering them great experiential content before embarking on a partnership with them?
+Are there ways for a brand to determine that an influencer is capable of delivering them great experiential content before embarking on a partnership with them?

 Tara: It comes down to research (which you should already be doing anyway to make sure their brand is in line with yours).
 So that means following them for a bit – not just their feed but watching their stories for a little while.
 If the person is just posting a lot of pictures of themselves and not of the hotel or destination, that’s probably not what you want from them in terms of content.